pculaf/clangir-taffo-mlir/README.md

 used to check the current upstream ClangIR state.

 At the current checked LLVM revisions, ClangIR can emit CIR and lower CIR to LLVM-level representations.
-A direct path from CIR to high-level MLIR dialects does not appear to be exposed by the tested tools.
+Lowering CIR to high-level MLIR dialects such as `func`, `arith`, `scf`, `cf`, and `memref` does not appear to be available as an exposed tool path in the tested tools.

+The incubator `llvm/clangir` repository appears to contain through-MLIR lowering infrastructure, but that path does not appear to be available in the official top-of-tree LLVM build checked here.

 The currently exposed ClangIR path is: